 Not at all!
-A fitted top is at least required, for me to be able to see your posture and form.
-But while a bare belly is not required, keep in mind that in bellydance class, it is entirely appropriate and in context.
+A fitted top is at least recommended, for your instructor to be able to see your posture and form.
+And while a bare belly is not required, keep in mind that in bellydance class, it is entirely appropriate and in context.
 Read “All about baring your belly (or not)” in the extended FAQ below for more info about baring your belly in class, and belly-covering options for class.

 Where can I purchase finger cymbals?
 What kind should I get?

-Students will need to purchase high quality student finger cymbals (also called zills).
+Students will need to purchase quality student finger cymbals (also called zills).
 We highly recommend Saroyan Mastercrafts, which you can purchase easily online on Amazon: Afghanis or The Grecian are the preferred styles.
-I know of no local shops which regularly carry quality finger cymbals, so plan ahead and purchase them online in time to use in class the third week of the session.
+We know of no local Seattle area shops which regularly carry quality finger cymbals, so plan ahead and purchase them online in time to use in class the third week of the session.

-If you do choose to go with another brand of finger cymbals, make sure you purchase good quality ones.
-If you buy cheaply produced finger cymbals, they will be difficult to play, the sound will not be pleasing to you, and you won’t want to practice!
+If you do choose to go with another brand of finger cymbals, make sure you purchase as good a quality as you can afford.
+Like any instrument, the more cheaply produced instruments are more difficult to play, the sound will not be pleasing to you, and you won’t want to practice!
 Most “import stores”, such as Cost Plus or similar, carry terrible quality prop pieces and are not appropriate instruments for serious playing.
 Most important, make sure your chosen style has two slots for the elastic, and can accommodate 1/4″ elastic.
 Finger cymbals with two wide slots and good quality elastic will stay on your fingers better, which helps you play more confidently.

 All about baring your belly (or not):

-Wearing what you are comfortable in, which will also allow me to see your posture, is more important than having a bare belly.
+Wearing what you are comfortable in, which will also allow the instructor to see your posture, is more important than having a bare belly.
 But do keep this in mind–in class, your bare belly is in context.
-I, personally, would not take a stroll down the street with a crop top on–it just wouldn’t look or feel right to me personally.
-But in class, nothing feels more natural than to have my belly bared and shimmy for all I’m worth.
-I am among trusted friends in class (and if you don’t feel that way on your first night, you will very soon!), and baring my belly is appropriate for the activity I am doing.
-It also allows me to better see my posture and alignment, and as your teacher it is easier for me to see it to help guide you in correct posture and movement.
+Many of us would not necessarily take a stroll down the street with a crop top on; yet in class, nothing feels more natural than to have our belly bared and shimmy for all we’re worth!
+We are among trusted friends in class (and if you don’t feel that way on your first night, you will very soon!), and baring the belly is appropriate for the activity we are doing.
+It also allows us to better see our posture and alignment, and for your teacher it facilitates guiding you in correct posture and movement.

 Ready to take that first step to baring your belly, and want a little support?
 Try SugarPetals.
 They make these fantastic body suits with PowerMesh tummies which are not only a good modesty option, but are SOOOOO comfortable!
-I wear them all the time, as do many of my students.
 Great for class wear, stretchy, comfy, washable, and a ton of colors to choose from.
-If I sound like a saleswoman, it’s only because I love them so much!
-For maximum versatility, I recommend the “Mesh Middle Unitard” in black cotton/lycra with tank-styled top and tan or black colored PowerMesh middle, but really any color you like best will work great.
+We recommend the “Mesh Middle Unitard” in black cotton/lycra with tank-styled top and tan or black colored PowerMesh middleas a versatile and layer-able option; but really any color you like best will work great.

 I have taken bellydance classes with other teachers before.
 Can I join Level 2 or 3?

-I invite all new students to come to Level 1 classes to start their exploration of tribal bellydance.
-The skills required in my classes depend on a specific and specialized vocabulary of movement, including very particular body alignment and layering, which you can only learn by studying the style from the ground up.
-If you have studied FatChance style ATS® specifically, please feel free to contact me to discuss your appropriate level.
+We invite all new students to come to Level 1 classes to start their exploration of tribal bellydance.
+The skills required in our classes depend on a specific and specialized vocabulary of movement, including very particular body alignment and layering, which you can only learn by studying the style from the ground up.
+If you have studied FatChance style ATS® specifically, please feel free to contact us to discuss your appropriate level.